Switzerland 1-1 Germany: Füllkrug cancels out Ndoye goal to keep hosts top | UEFA EURO 2024

 - The only time Germany have won all three group matches was at EURO 2012.

-- Germany lost only two of their 23 matches against Switzerland (W16 D5).
+- Germany have lost only two of their 23 matches against Switzerland (W16 D5).

 Line-ups